pycroscopy/CNMS_UM_2018_SPIMA/azure_notebooks_setup.md

 # Azure Notebooks Setup

-Instructions for setting up an Azure Notebooks project from scratch below.
+Instructions for setting up an Azure Notebooks project from scratch
-**Users should only need to clone an existing Azure notebooks project instead of following these instructions.**

 1. Logging into Azure Notebooks: